-Rubbing alcohol is a mixture of isopropyl alcohol and water.
+Isopropyl is pure alcohol with no other ingredients.
+Rubbing alcohol is a mixture of isopropyl and water.
 Sometimes, it contains additional ingredients.
-By contrast, isopropyl alcohol is pure alcohol with no other ingredients.
+Unlike rubbing alcohol, undiluted isopropyl is not suitable for home use.

 Because rubbing alcohol contains isopropyl alcohol, the two liquids have similar properties, but they are not the same.
 For example, both have